verida/app-connect-example/README.md

 The connection flow is as follows:

-1. Generate an authentication request URL that includes the requested `scopes` and `redirectUrl`
+1. Generate an authentication request URL that includes the requested `scopes` and `redirectUrl` (your application page that handles a successful authentication request)
 2. Redirect the user to the authentication request URL
 3. If the user grants access, they are returned to your application with `auth_roken` in the query parameters
 4. Save the `auth_token` in the local browser or your own database against the user account